Answart/next-store/README.md

 * [x] As an unauthenticated user, I can create an account or sign in.
 * [x] As an unauthenticated user, I can request to reset my account password.
 * [x] As an authenticated user, I can reset my account password.
-* [x] As an authenticated user, I can submit items I want to sell through the store.
+* [x] As an authenticated user, I can submit products I want to sell through the store.
-* [x] As an authenticated user, I can edit details, such as title and description, of a submitted item.
+* [x] As an authenticated user, I can edit details, such as title and description, of a submitted product.
-* [x] As an authenticated user, I can add selections to a submitted item.
+* [x] As an authenticated user, I can add selections to a submitted product.
-* [x] As an authenticated user, I can edit details, such as price and quantity, of a submitted item's selection.
+* [x] As an authenticated user, I can edit details, such as price and quantity, of a submitted product's selection.
-* [x] As an authenticated user, I can delete an item I have submitted to the store.
+* [x] As an authenticated user, I can delete an product I have submitted to the store.
-* [x] As an authenticated user, I can add/remove items from cart and come back later to access them.
+* [x] As an authenticated user, I can add/remove products from cart and come back later to access them.
-* [x] As an authenticated user, I can remove items from cart that I decide I don't want anymore.
+* [x] As an authenticated user, I can remove products from cart that I decide I don't want anymore.
-* [ ] As an authenticated user, I can use a credit card to buy items in cart.
+* [ ] As an authenticated user, I can use a credit card to buy products in cart.
 * [ ] As an authenticated user, I can view current/previous orders.
 * [ ] As an authenticated user, I can view current/previous sales where people have ordered my products.